jeekkd/restricted-iptables/README.md

 gedit configuration.sh
 ```

-- Make sure you've saved, then launch the main script by doing the following:
+- Make sure you've saved, then launch the main script by doing the following

 ```
 sudo bash launch.sh